kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 ```

 #### Shuffle the examples

+**PLEASE READ:** If you have a memory limited machine then a better way to shuffle the examples without running out of memory has been implemented by [Guillaume Holley](https://github.com/GuillaumeHolley) in this repository: https://github.com/GuillaumeHolley/TFrecordShuffler.

 Next step is to shuffle the models.
 This is an important step in training deepvariant.
 There are several ways to do it as explained in the [documentation](https://github.com/google/deepvariant/blob/r1.3/docs/deepvariant-training-case-study.md).
 However, we will use the local version for simplicity.
 Please choose one that works best for your use-case:

 ```bash